Is It Safe to Travel to Lebanon in 2026?

 • kidnapping

 The overall security situation has been worsening recently.
-Contributing factors: Ordered departure of non-emergency U.S. government personnel, Rise in violent crimes, including political violence and kidnappings, Terrorist groups continue plotting possible attacks.
+Contributing factors: ordered departure of non-emergency U.S. government personnel, high likelihood of civil unrest and terrorist attacks, increased risks of kidnapping and armed conflict.

 Traveler Impact